shenmishajing/lightning_template/docs/core/optimizer_config.md

 ## Lightning lr scheduler config

-`<a lightning lr scheduler config object>` represent a lightning lr scheduler, which contains several keys named `scheduler`, `interval`, `frequency`, etc. All keys other than `scheduler` are optional, and their default value as following, for more details, see [configure optimizers doc](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html#configure-optimizers):
+`<a lightning lr scheduler config object>` represents a lightning lr scheduler, which contains several keys named `scheduler`, `interval`, `frequency`, etc. All keys other than `scheduler` are optional, and their default value is as follows, for more details, see [configure optimizers doc](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html#configure-optimizers):

 ```yaml
 # lightning lr scheduler config object